Manuel Pavón

-Manuel Pavón Castro (born 27 February 1984) is a Spanish professional footballer who plays as a central defender for Don Benito.
+Manuel Pavón Castro (born 27 February 1984) is a Spanish professional footballer who plays as a central defender for Tercera Federación club Don Benito.

 Over eight seasons, he totalled 217 Segunda División matches for Numancia, Lugo and Ponferradina (two goals scored).
 In La Liga, he also appeared for the first club.

 Club career

 Pavón was born in Santa Fe, Granada.
-After passing through a host of academies, he finished his development at CD Numancia.
-In early 2007, he had an unassuming Segunda División B loan spell at his second youth club, Granada CF, returning to the Nuevo Estadio Los Pajaritos in the 2007–08 season.
+After spells at a host of academies, he finished his development with CD Numancia.
+In early 2007, he was loaned to Segunda División B where his second youth club, Granada CF, competed, returning to the Nuevo Estadio Los Pajaritos in the 2007–08 season.

 Pavón made his La Liga debut on 26 October 2008, playing the entire 2–1 home win against Racing de Santander.
 At the end of the campaign, however, the Soria side went back to Segunda División after only one year up.

 Pavón continued competing in the second tier the following years, representing CD Lugo and SD Ponferradina.
 He scored his first goal as a professional on 27 September 2014 whilst at the service of the former team, contributing to a 4–3 home victory over CA Osasuna.